Continue To Grow Community Connection:

 As Mental and Emotional Well-Being enter into British Columbia's New Curriculum there is an increased need for inquiry into how students are supported, at all age levels, to better understand their thoughts, moods and feeling.
 School District No. 5 plans to support Mental Health and Wellness through:

 Increasing awareness and preventative factors in all schools with age-specific delivery

 Implement strategies to increase resiliency, mindfulness and coping skills across all classrooms

 Decreasing stigma and increasing awareness of mental and emotional well-being

 Physical Health can have a positive effect on all areas of a student's life.
 School District No. 5 will continue to:

 Abide by the Healthy Families BC Guidelines for food and beverage sales.

-Increase knowledge based education of Healthy Eating and Food Literacy through School Gardens and Mirco-Green programs as well as the Cook It Try It Like It program from Interior Health
+Increase knowledge based education of Healthy Eating and Food Literacy through School Gardens and Micro-Green programs as well as the Cook It, Try It, Like It program from Interior Health.

 Develop Physical Literacy Education and Daily Physical Activity in all classrooms at all age-levels.

 Implement and encourage Place-Based Learning in all classrooms.